bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 - [ ] All of the above.

-> ℹ️ There’s only one correct entry here, can you figure out which one it is?
+> ℹ️ There’s only one correct answer here, can you figure out which one it is?

 # Platform Fees

-Both CEXs & DEXs charge fees for the services they provide.
-While the automation of DEX & AMM technology has reduced the cost for exchanging cryptocurrency, interacting with the blockchain still has its cost.
+Both CEXs and DEXs charge fees for the services they provide.
+While the automation of DEX and AMM technology has reduced the cost for exchanging cryptocurrency, interacting with the blockchain still has its cost.
 Let’s take a look at five common costs to consider when deciding which platform to use.

-🏷️ **Platform fees:** Approximately 0.5% commission on each trade most CEXs, and 0.05% for most DEXs.
+🏷️ **Platform fees:** Approximately 0.5% commission on each trade for most CEXs, and 0.05% for most DEXs.
 These can fluctuate.

 🌐 **Network fees:** Blockchains charge gas fees on top of the dApp transaction.
 You can minimize these costs by using the network during low periods of activity.
-Etherscan.io has a real-time estimate of various Ethereum Mainnet actions here: [Etherscan.io](https://etherscan.io/gastracker) (for DEXs, refer to the ‘Swap’ action).
+Etherscan.io has a real-time estimate tool for various Ethereum Mainnet actions here: [Etherscan.io](https://etherscan.io/gastracker) (for DEXs, refer to the ‘Swap’ action).
 On Layer 2s, fees are far cheaper: [l2fees.info](https://l2fees.info/)

-📦 **Bridge fees:** Both CEXs and the blockchain will charge you a flat rate for transferring cryptocurrency from one network to another.
+📦 **Bridge fees:** Both CEXs and the blockchain will charge a flat rate for transferring cryptocurrency from one blockchain network to another.
 For CEXs, refer to their on-site information.
 For the blockchain, check out the ‘Deposit’ action on [Etherscan.io](https://etherscan.io/gastracker).

 💹 **Exchange rates:** When buying cryptocurrency directly with fiat on a CEX or DEX, watch out for exchange rates that don’t reflect the market rate.

-🧊 **Slippage:** As prices change so quickly in this space, DEXs leave room for error on a swap called `slippage`.
+🧊 **Slippage:** As prices change so quickly in this space, DEXs leave room for error on a swap — this is called `slippage`.
 This percentage value is customizable, with most dApps recommending 0.5-2%.
 You may lose up to the slippage value on a trade to have it executed, but if your slippage range is too low the trade might be rejected.

-As you can see, there are a lot of factors to consider when comparing exchange fees.
-It’s always best to do your own research before making a trade to make sure the platform's advantages & disadvantages are right for you.
+As you can see, there are many factors to consider when comparing exchange fees.
+It’s always best to do your own research before making a trade to make sure the platform's advantages and disadvantages are right for you.

 # DEX Advantages